Alvinato/ProjectVisualizer/README.txt

 *** TESTING  ***
 ****************

 Back End
 -------------
 1. Install nose python package (sudo apt-get pip install nose)
 2. Go to ../jaat/modules directory, and type 'nosetests'
 3. Output is displayed on console

+NOTE: Some test cases are stored in actual module.
+Run by running the module as a script.

 Unit Tests
 -----------------